Dutchess County Child Custody Attorney

-A father can get full custody of their child in New York.
-Laws in New York used to favor the mother getting having custody of the child and that she would have better decisions as a parent.
+A father can get full custody of their child(ren) in New York.
+Laws in New York used to favor the mother getting guardianship of the child and that she would have better decisions as a parent.

-Physical: This is the parent with whom the child resides.
+- Physical: This is the parent with whom the child(ren) resides.

-Having served as attorneys for fathers' rights group members our attorneys completely understand the unique needs of parents.
-Our child custody lawyers in Westchester County proudly represent both mothers and fathers who are seeking guardianship of their children.
+Having served as lawyers for fathers' rights group members our attorneys completely understand the unique needs of parents.
+Our child custody lawyers in Dutchess County proudly represent both mothers and fathers who are seeking guardianship of their children.